Projects funded to support the development of infrastructure to improve the collection and processing of recycled materials.

 Upgrading equipment and installing optical sorters to sort clear PET and polypropylene trays and green PET bottles for recycling.

 Project: Increased use of recycled soft plastics in asphalt roads

 Investing in a full-scale production line to manufacture TonerPlas from waste post-consumer soft plastics together with waste toner to use in asphalt road base.

 Project: Victorian Battery Recycling and Material Recovery Infrastructure Project

-Description: Envirostream will upgrade and increase capacity to recycle batteries, which are high-risk e-waste due to their toxicity to the environment and human health.
+Upgrading and increasing capacity to recycle batteries, which are high-risk e-waste due to their toxicity to the environment and human health.